jeffarce1991/my-template-app/README.md

 # Project420
-A Project where I impemented :
+A Android Project where I impemented :
   - Kotlin
   - Retrofit
   - Proguard